h3tpatel/cvlog.github.io/_posts/2024-04-25-3D-reconstruction.md

 <iframe src="https://tinyglb.com/viewer/fdfceda838db4dbbb402fdcb42e22340" style="border: 0; height: 600px; width: 100%"></iframe>
 This model excels in *impossible matching*: it quickly constructs accurate 3D models from unrelated images, without requiring camera details or positions.

-### Observation and Learning:
+### Model Analysis: Observations and Learning

 As per my observation, this model excels in areas where traditional methods struggle, often due to lack of camera calibration or unknown viewpoint poses.
-Below are some models that I trained in regards with this issues:

 **Scenarios of Impossible Matching and its Alignment:** this occurs due to **occlusion and visibility issues**, where parts of the scene are occluded in some views but visible in others.